 Distributed each spring following the close of Indiana's legislative session, the Indiana Academy of Physician Assistants' IN the Know Survey is an annual priorities survey open to all Indiana PAs.
 The IN the Know Survey seeks to gather information on the views and wishes of Indiana PAs to be utilized to help guide IAPA's current and future legislative and advocacy goals and ensure they continue represent the current wishes of ALL Indiana PAs.

-Deemed your most important priority, your Indiana Academy of Physician Assistants could not agree more!
-With recent changes to invigorate and expand the footprint of Indiana Physician Assistant public exposure, the Public Relations & Communications team is committed to highlighting the impact and value of Physician Assistants to Hoosiers across the state.
+For the second year in a row, this was deemed your most important priority!
+Your Indiana Academy of PAs will continue to expand the footprint of Indiana Physician Assistant public exposure.
+The Public Relations & Communications Committee is committed to highlighting the impact and value of Physician Assistants to Hoosiers across the state.
 To increase the public perception what PAs can and are doing, IAPA is excited to continue to focus on and highlight the advanced and exceptional responsibilities, tasks and roles Indiana PAs play.
+IAPA's Legislative and Advocacy Committee continues to continue working hard with hospital systems across the state to correct processes that unfairly negatively impact PAs and increase awareness of the value and expertise PAs bring!

 Authorizing Direct Payment to PAs

-Allowing PAs to be eligible for direct payment will eliminate an important disparity between PAs and other providers, particularly nurse practitioners (NPs).
-Unlike physicians and advanced practice registered nurses (APRNs), which include NPs, PAs are not eligible for direct payment from Medicare and nearly all commercial insurance payers.
-Most payers require that payment be made to a PA’s employer, which can unintentionally limit PA employment opportunities with staffing companies and in certain practice arrangements, such as when hospitals contract with a group practice to provide services.
+With the 2022 Centers for Medicare and Medicaid Services final rule, PAs joined the ranks of physicians, nurse practitioners and clinical nurse specialists in having the ability to receive payments directly from Medicare.
+However, PAs ineligibility for direct payment from state medical plans and nearly all commercial insurance payers is an important disparity between PAs and other providers, particularly nurse practitioners (NPs).
+Most commercial payers require that payment be made to a PA’s employer, which can unintentionally limit PA employment opportunities with staffing companies and in certain practice arrangements, such as when hospitals contract with a group practice to provide services.
 In Indiana, PAs must have the same reimbursement flexibility enjoyed by other Indiana healthcare professionals, so we are not disadvantaged in the marketplace.
-That is why the Indiana Academy of PAs has fought hard and will continue to fight, to stop limiting statutory reimbursement language, and will continue to seek opportunities to introduce a reimbursement mandate, that requires commercial third-party payers to reimburse for services provided by PAs.
+That is why the Indiana Academy of PAs continues to fight hard to stop limiting statutory reimbursement language, and will continue to seek opportunities to introduce a reimbursement mandate that requires commercial third-party payers to reimburse for services provided by PAs.

 Adjusting the Board Regulating PAs in Indiana

-In regards to creating a separate majority-PA board to regulate PAs, or add PAs and physicians who work with PAs to medical or healing arts boards; IAPA is happy to inform all Indiana PAs that it is working closely with the Indiana PLA, the Physician Assistant Committee and Indiana Medical Licensing Board of Indiana to evaluate options to ensure safe, equitable and accurate regulation of Indiana PAs.
+Holding steady from last year, creating a separate majority-PA board to regulate PAs, or add PAs and physicians who work with PAs to medical or healing arts boards continues to be an important priority for Indiana PAs.
+We are happy to inform all Indiana PAs that IAPA works closely with the Physician Assistant Committee and Indiana Medical Licensing Board of Indiana to evaluate options to ensure safe, equitable and accurate regulation of Indiana PAs.

 Changing Our Name to Physician Associate

-On May 24, 2021, the AAPA House of Delegates (HOD) passed a resolution affirming “physician associate” as the official title of the PA profession.
-AAPA has transitioned to the American Academy of Physician Associates but IAPA remains the Indiana Academy of Physician Assistants.
-Title change implementation is a complex undertaking that will take time to wholly implement at a national level outside of our state.
+Continuing to be neutral on the issue, Indiana PAs understand that title change implementation is a complex undertaking that will take time to wholly implement at a national level outside of our state.
 Indiana PAs must continue to use “physician assistant” or “PA” as their official legal title in a professional capacity, particularly in clinical settings and with patients.
 Title change inside and outside of our state involves other national PA organizations (PAEA, NCCPA, and ARC-PA), Indiana PA programs, as well as state and federal governments, regulators, and employers.
-Based on these most recent survey results, IAPA's focus to prioritize the other issues over this one has been reinforced.